Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Experiments

 As one can expect, adding subjects leads to increased performance.
 The curious aspect is that the increase is very mild, both in terms of rank 1 and mAP.
 A roughly linear relation between number of subjects and the performance seems to hold.

 We should highlight two points: Market-1501 has 750 subjects in the testing set, and having just $1\%$ of performance increase does impact substantially the re-identification capabilities (an increase of 7.5 subjects matched correctly in the first rank); secondly, in the deep network literature it is widely known that the role of fine-tuning is absolutely crucial, much more than the role of the training from scratch.
-In any case, as we showed in Sec. \ref{Sec:ScratchTraining}, using SOMAset for the initial training remains the best choice among the most recent re-identification datasets.